Common Positions of the Placenta in Pregnancy

-The position of placenta plays an important role in ensuring the smooth and safe delivery of the baby.
+The placenta position in pregnancy plays an important role in ensuring the smooth and safe delivery of the baby.
 A low-lying placenta or placenta praevia is the only situation where it can cause trouble at the time of labour.
 Since the reason for a low-lying placenta is not known, it is difficult to prevent it from happening.
 However, with the help of sonography and ultrasound, the doctors can be aware of the placenta position in advance and suggest necessary precautionary steps for safe delivery.